Still have questions?

 This playlist consists of songs that have been posted in the MIUMC Young Adult Ministry Facebook Page.
 It's music that will feed your soul and fuel your week.
 Email song requests to: Yainitiativesplaylist@yahoo.com

-The MI1 program is a one year experience for young adults between 18 and 28 years old designed to be mutually transformative for the young people involved, the communities in which they'll live, and the organizations they'll serve with.
+MI1 Young Adult Program: A one year experience for young adults between 18 and 28 years old designed to be mutually transformative for the young people involved, the communities in which they'll live, and the organizations they'll serve with.

 Placements are made to foster meaningful outreach.
 Participants are matched with organizations based on education, interests, experience, and desire.